Dmitry-Perexozhev/Dmitry-Perexozhev/README.md

 Backend developer
 -----------------

-I am a beginner backend developer.
-I am looking for a junior frontend developer position or an internship!
+I am a Python backend developer with solid skills in Python, Django, Flask, and experience working with databases and APIs.
+After completing my courses at Hexlet, I applied these skills to build real-world projects, including a Task Manager and an SEO analysis tool.
+I am passionate about creating scalable, efficient backend solutions and excited to contribute to dynamic teams.
+Currently seeking a junior backend developer position or internship to continue honing my expertise while delivering impactful solutions!

 *   🌍  I'm based in Sankt-Peterburg
 *   ✉️  You can contact me at [perexozhev99@gmail.com](mailto:perexozhev99@gmail.com)